-Clever solutions to an existing problem, that would include creativity - designing something people haven’t seen before; choice of material - in the form of upcycling approach and wood working that reflects the ability to make something new and desirable.
+Clever solutions to an existing problem, would include creativity – designing something people haven’t seen before; choice of material – in the form of upcycling approach and woodworking that reflects the ability to make something new and desirable.

 Encouraging clients to build their own furniture, to own, develop connection and relate to their furniture.
-Customisation of products such that they will be used for longer thus reducing unnecessary consumption and waste.
+Customization of products such that they will be used for longer thus reducing unnecessary consumption and waste.

 Triple Eyelid takes products and materials which would otherwise be thrown away and transforms them into items of higher value for sale.
-Within such a process, this includes extending the material lifespan, reducing the amount of inputs needed to extract raw materials, reducing the amount of energy needed to create new materials and the creation of higher value items.
+Within such a process, this includes extending the material lifespan, reducing the number of inputs needed to extract raw materials, reducing the amount of energy needed to create new materials and creation of higher-value items.

-Xcel Industrial Supplies Pte Ltd – a supplier of solder and packaging products - are partners that provide materials and space for free and subsidise the machinery Triple Eyelid uses.
-It’s a partnership that works on a revenue sharing basis.
-Such model can be very useful for startups.
+Xcel Industrial Supplies Pte Ltd – a supplier of solder and packaging products – are partners that provide materials and space for free and subsidize the machinery Triple Eyelid uses.
+It’s a partnership that works on a revenue-sharing basis.
+Such a model can be very useful for startups.

-Jackie prefers to work with students, because they are very passionate about wood working and environment.
+Jackie prefers to work with students because they are very passionate about woodworking and the environment.
 There are not many places in Singapore where one can learn about carpentry, but Triple Eyelid is one of those places.
 Everybody working there wants to learn about something different and Jackie tries to match their agenda and that of the company.

 Growth and profitability for Triple Eyelid

 It is very challenging to change an established process in the design industry.
 Jackie thinks designers themselves want to take into account environmental sustainability, but not the owners as it requires more effort and perhaps investment.
-In the events design for example, parameter of time is of most importance.
-To redesign takes longer and might cost more, becoming a significant consideration.
+In the design of the event, for example, the parameter of time is of most importance.
+The redesign takes longer and might cost more, becoming a significant consideration.

 Growth for Triple Eyelid means seeing more people entering this market – making and buying upcycled and sustainable products.
 In recent years there are more entrepreneurs doing upcycling, not just wood but also metal and glass.

-Jackie values the ability to control the designs and the ease of innovation - perks of a small company.
-He wants Triple Eyelid to remain artisanal, special and unique and sees no benefits to grow the company much bigger.
+Jackie values the ability to control the designs and the ease of innovation – the perks of a small company.
+He wants Triple Eyelid to remain artisanal, special, and unique and sees no benefits to growing the company much bigger.